Best and Worst Managed WordPress Hosting of 2024: Real Reviews

 • Half star: This award is given to companies that came close to earning a full star, but for one reason or another did not quite achieve it.
 This is for companies that faced challenges during load testing: a small but not insignificant number of errors, slightly higher response times or spikes during testing, but overall good performance.

-At Accelera, we are not that politically correct, and based on our experience working with each company, we can decide which one offers good (green), mediocre (yellow) or poor (red) performance.
+At Accelera, we like to be transparent, and based on our experience working with each company, we can tell which one offers good (green), mediocre (yellow) or poor (red) performance.

 HostingReview Signal score*Accelera score**